NangoHQ/nango/docs/docs/contribute-api.md

 # Contribute a New API Provider

-Adding support for a new provider to Nango is fast & easy.
+Adding support for a new API provider to Nango is fast & easy.
 Please follow the steps below and we will be happy to accept your PR!

+Don't know which API provider to contribute?
+Here's a [list](https://github.com/orgs/NangoHQ/projects/2) you can pick from!

 ### Step 0: Provider Template overview